Try adjusting your search terms

 The Stonehill Benevolent Foundation is a nonprofit organization established to ensure that no resident of Stonehill Communities is turned away due to financial constraints.
 Since 1989, it has been dedicated to providing financial assistance for residents requiring benevolent care.

 You can contact the Stonehill Benevolent Foundation by calling 563.690.9660 or by emailing tconnolly@stonehilldbq.com.
-They are available to answer any questions regarding donations or resident assistance.

 The center was inspired by Jim Theisen, who envisioned a supportive place for caregivers.
 His generous donation established a challenge grant to create an endowment for the center's sustainability.